ray.data.Dataset.std#

 • ddof – Delta Degrees of Freedom.
 The divisor used in calculations is N - ddof, where N represents the number of elements.

 • ignore_nulls – Whether to ignore null values.
-If True, null values will be ignored when computing the std; if False, if a null value is encountered, the output will be None.
-We consider np.nan, None, and pd.NaT to be null values.
+If True, null values are ignored when computing the std; if False, when a null value is encountered, the output is None.
+This method considers np.nan, None, and pd.NaT to be null values.
 Default is True.

 The standard deviation result.

-• on=None: an ArrowRow containing the column-wise std of all columns,
+• on=None: an dict containing the column-wise std of all columns,

 • on="col": a scalar representing the std of all items in column "col",

-If the dataset is empty, all values are null, or any value is null AND ignore_nulls is False, then the output will be None.
+If the dataset is empty, all values are null.
+If ignore_nulls is False and any value is null, then the output is None.